Updated on June 25, 2020 at 17pm EST

-Given the exceptional circumstances around COVID-19, we are allowing all employees in MGT & Exempt and those represented by PSAC, CUPW, APOC and CPAA to cancel vacation leave previously booked up to and until the end of April 2020.
+Given the exceptional circumstances around COVID-19, all employees in MGT & Exempt and those represented by PSAC, CUPW, APOC and CPAA are allowed to cancel vacation leave previously booked up to and including May 30, 2020.

 I don’t qualify for paid quarantine leave.
 Am I entitled to any form of compensation while away from work?

 Yes, through Employment Insurance (EI).
 To apply, you’ll need a Record of Employment (ROE).